HMS Swift (1804)

 HMS Swift was the whaler Pacific launched in 1802 that the British Royal Navy purchased in 1804 on her return from the Galápagos Islands.
-She served briefly in the Caribbean where she was involved in one notable capture of a Spanish garda-costa.
+She served briefly in the Caribbean where she was involved in one notable capture of a Spanish guarda costa.
 She then served in the North Sea.
 The Navy laid her up July 1807, but then returned her to duty in 1810 as a storeship.
 The Navy sold her in 1814.
 She then resumed the name Pacific and returned to mercantile service.
 She was wrecked in 1828 but remained listed in 1833.

 Pacific

 Pacific entered Lloyd's Register in the issue for 1802 with T. Hooper, master, P. Mellish, owner, and trade London–Southern Fisheries.
 The whaler Pacific, Thomas Hopper, master, and Peter & William Mellish, owners made a voyage to the coast of Peru in 1802.
 She was reported to have been at the Galapagos on 23 March 1803.
 On 30 January 1804 she encountered Spy, Welham Clarke, master, at 42.81°S 83.18°W. Clarke noted in his log that Pacific had 1300 barrels of sperm oil.
 Pacific returned to England on 17 May 1804.